Pima County urges Tucson schools to hold off on hybrid learning options

 School districts are not required to report coronavirus cases unless there is an outbreak.

-On one hand, Thomas said, it might not make sense to tell everyone who works or attends a school if there is a single outbreak that might be in an entirely different wing of the building.

-"But you all come through the same set of doors, you use the same restrooms, you walk the same hallways, you use the same computer lab, you ride similar buses," he said.
-And Thomas said there is no clear direction on whether districts will notify all of the staff and all of the parents and all of the students.
+“But you all come through the same set of doors, you use the same restrooms, you walk the same hallways, you use the same computer lab, you ride similar buses,” he said.
+And Thomas said there is no clear direction on whether districts will notify all staff workers, parents and students.

 Thomas conceded that sending out a notice every time a staffer or student tests positive could provoke more fear than is necessary.
 But he said it’s a question of rights.